Wycoff History, Family Crest & Coats of Arms

 Contemporary Notables of the name Wycoff (post 1700) +

-- George W. Wycoff, American Democrat politician, Alternate Delegate to Democratic National Convention from Kentucky, 1916
+- George W. Wycoff, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Kentucky, 1916

-- D. Jeanne Wycoff, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1972
+- D. Jeanne Wycoff, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1972

 - Cornelius Wycoff, American politician, Member of New York State Assembly from Kings County, 1786-88